Skip to content

 Designed, built, and assembled in less than 2 years, the machine is designed to advance through key technical milestones—including 1 keV, 10 keV, and the Lawson criterion—that define progress toward commercial fusion.
 Each milestone builds on prior results and is intended to validate the performance required for a commercial system.

-For General Fusion’s approach, achieving the Lawson Criterion means simultaneously demonstrating, using hydrogen fuel, the temperature, density, and energy confinement time that together correspond to the operating conditions required for of D-T plasma to achieve fusion power in excess of the rate of heat loss.
+For General Fusion’s approach, achieving the Lawson Criterion means simultaneously demonstrating, using hydrogen fuel, the temperature, density, and energy confinement time that together correspond to the operating conditions required for D-T plasma to achieve fusion power in excess of the rate of heat loss.

 From Demonstration to Commercial Systems